 At this point you can use the GitHub workflow that you prefer.
 In particular, your choices are

-- Use the GitHub web page editing & commiting feature, that way you can make changes without ever using your local machine.
+Use the GitHub web page editing & committing feature, that way you can make changes without ever using your local machine.